ggurbet/eta-gestemas/README.md

 ## Introduction

-This project is yet another attempt to bring global multitouch gesture reconizers to GNU/Linux distributions.
-In GNU/Linux, there are few applications that has native touch event support, but many applications are written for keyboard and mouse interactions only.
-For touch enabled devices, they make use of single touch for pointer emulation.
-There is no support for multitouch gestures such as pinch and rotate on these applications.
+This project is yet another attempt to bring global multitouch gesture reconizers to GNU/Linux desktop environments.
+In those desktop environments, there are few applications that has native touch event support, but a large number of applications written for keyboard and mouse interactions only.
+For touch enabled devices, there is currently no support for multitouch gestures, such as pinch and rotate, on those legacy applications.

 One approach to control legacy applications with multitouch gestures is that we first recognize those gestures and send keyboard-mouse event combinations to